 Finding the best beaches in Cornwall, Devon and Dorset gives you pretty much endless scope.
-To help you out this spring and summer we've narrowed the choice down a little and picked 10 of the ones we love best for days out - or longer, if the south of England is on your staycation wish list this year - take a look and see what you think.
+To help you out this Easter we’ve narrowed the choice down a little and picked 10 of the ones we love best for days out – or longer, if the south of England is on your staycation wish list this year – take a look and see what you think.

 St Ives Harbour Beach is one of the best beaches in Cornwall for family days out.
 There’s sand here even at high tide, so plenty of sunbathing time and during low tide you can walk across to Porthminster Beach.
 Sitting on the doorstep of St Ives town, this beach is surrounded by lovely gift shops and galleries, as well as a plentiful supply of cafes and restaurants.
 The working harbour will entertain the kids for hours as they watch the local fishing boats delivering their catch.
 Take a stroll along Smeaton’s pier and check out the lighthouse at the end that has been there since 1890.
 There’s parking available in town, but the spaces fill up fast.
 The beach is just a 15-minute walk from St Ives train station.